HassanMahmood001/login_page/README.md

 # login_page
-Simple login page using HTML/CSS
+A login page with forget password functionality made using HTML/CSS.
+The page also includes a stylish navigation bar which the user can use to switch between different pages.

 ## Program Output
 ![](Output/loginpage.png)